 The Nevada County Concert Band performs a curbside pre-parade concert an hour prior to the parade, and continues to provide intermittent music throughout the parade.

-Touchdown Productions will be broadcasting “Live” the parade locally and internationally on NCTV Channel 11 and NCTV So.
-County Channel 16 as well as nevadacountytv.org.
+NCTV in conjunction with The Union Newspaper will be broadcasting “Live” the parade locally and internationally on NCTV Channel 11 and NCTV So.
+County Channel 16 as well as nevadacountytv.org

 Following the parade is a traditional family celebration under the pines at the Nevada County Fairgrounds in Grass Valley.
 Live music and entertainment, food and refreshments are offered.
 The fireworks spectacular blasts off at 9:30 p.m.